Subjects:

 stronger all the time.
 His belief in fate led him to Phoenix, initially thought

-beginning of the novel "I am a Christian because of Owen Meany".
+instrument of God.
 He believes this because of Tabby's fate, but also because he